Medically reviewed by

 In some instances, the primary cause of idiopathic hypersomnia can remain unknown; however, some studies suggest that the illness can be precipitated by a viral infection, leading to an autoimmune response.

-In 138 patients with hypersomnia, there was a strong prevalence of inflammatory disorders, allergies, and family with inflammatory disorders compared to controls.
+In 138 patients with hypersomnia, there was a strong prevalence of inflammatory disorders, allergies, and families with inflammatory disorders compared to controls.

 Another study showed differences in brain volume and cortical thickness and resting functional connectivity.